Nutsch — Aviation

 Between 1985 and 2000, Wayne was assigned to FAA's National Headquarters in Washington, DC where he worked in various branches of the Flight Standards Service (AFS).
 One of the most significant projects that was accomplished was to solve the problem of modernizing the Aviation Safety Inspector handbooks (FAA Orders) and getting them online for use by everyone.
 This initiative provided Wayne with first-hand knowledge of the thought processes that went into making national policy.

 In year 2000, Wayne retired from federal service and focused on rearing his two sons.
 Oregon was always his home and moving back to Oregon was like having been gone on a long vacation.
-Wayne owns, operates and maintains five diverse general aviation airplanes which keeps him apprised of current aviation practices.
+Wayne owns, operates and maintains several diverse general aviation airplanes which keeps him apprised of current aviation practices.
 He is recognized as a FAA Safety Team Representative.

 Airman Certificates & Ratings